ubc-library-rc/abacus/en/guides/user/index.md

 ## <a name='login' />Login

+### Your first login

+If you have never logged in to Abacus, when you log in for the **first time** from your institutional web page, you will be taken to the account creation page.
+Abacus will automatically create an account which uses information provided by your institution.

+Verify that your account details are correct (which they should be, as they have come from your institution) and confirm them.

+Click on the *Abacus* logo at the top left of the page, and you will be able to use the Abacus service.

+**You will only need to perform the above on your very first login**.

 The primary *Abacus* web page is located at <https://abacus.library.ubc.ca>.
 Anyone may search *Abacus* and view the data descriptions but many data files can only be accessed by users affiliated with SFU, UBC, UNBC, or UVic.
 To work with these licensed files you will need to **log in** with your university credentials.

 If you have come directly to the *Abacus* home page, as opposed to navigating from your institution's library web site, follow these instructions to **log in**: